Masud Rana (film)

-Masud Rana is a Bangladeshi crime action film released in 1974.
+Masud Rana is a Bangladeshi crime action film directed by Masud Parvez, it is released in 1974.
 Masud Rana is a fictional character created by Qazi Anwar Hussain and published under the banner of Sheba Prokashoni.
-Since 1966, it has published over four hundred books on this character.
+Since 1966, it has published over 400 books on this character.
 It was based on the story of Bismoron (lit.
-Amnesia) novel of Masud Rana series, which in turn is based on Strictly for Cash.. by James Hadley Chase.
+Amnesia), a novel of Masud Rana series, which in turn is based on Strictly for Cash.. by James Hadley Chase.
 This is the debut film of Sohel Rana.

 The film stars Sohel Rana in the role of Masud Rana, Olivia and Kabori, Golam Mostafa, Khalil, Fateh Lohani and Razzak as a guest actor.

 Plot

-Masud Rana, who was visiting Sri Lanka, suddenly got into trouble.
-While fleeing with helper Rita and her husband Kumar, they met with a road accident.
-He lost his memory in the accident.
-Rita, a newly widowed woman, conspired with Rana to illegally occupy her husband's property.
+Masud Rana, who was visiting Sri Lanka, gets into trouble.
+While fleeing with helper Rita and her husband Kumar, they get involved in a road accident, where Rana loses his memory.
+Rita, a newly widowed woman, conspires with Rana to illegally occupy her husband's property.